trkaydn/AskanOtoLastik/README.md

 # AskanOtoLastik

 Stock Tracking Application.
-Developed for Aşkan Oto Lastik in May 2024.
+Developed for Askan Oto Lastik in May 2024.
 It is a .NET 8 WinForms project.